curvedinf/wove/README.md

 pip install wove
 ```
 ## The Basics
-Wove defines only three tools to manage all of your async needs, but you can do a lot with just two of them:
+Wove defines only three tools to manage all of your async needs, but you can do a lot with just two of them.
+The core
+of Wove's functionality is the `weave` context manager.
+It is used within an `async with` block to define a list of
+tasks that will be executed as concurrently and as soon as possible.
+When Python closes the `weave` block, the tasks
+are executed immediately based on a dependency graph that Wove builds from the function signatures.
 ```python
 import asyncio
 from wove import weave